TaliaferroLab/OINC-seq/README.md

 ## Overview

-OINC-seq (Oxidation-Induced Nucleotide Conversion sequencing) is a sequencing technology that allows the direction of oxidative marks on RNA molecules.
+[OINC-seq](https://www.biorxiv.org/content/10.1101/2024.11.12.623278v1.abstract) (Oxidation-Induced Nucleotide Conversion sequencing) is a sequencing technology that allows the direction of oxidative marks on RNA molecules.
 Because guanosine has the lowest redox potential of any of the ribonucleosides, it is the one most likely to be affected by oxidation.
-When this occurs, guanosine is turned into 8-oxoguanosine (8-OG).
-A previous [study](https://pubs.acs.org/doi/10.1021/acs.biochem.7b00730) found that when reverse transcriptase encounters guanosine oxidation products, it can misinterpret 8-OG as either T or C. Therefore, to detect these oxidative marks, one can look for G -> T and G -> C conversions in RNAseq data.
+When this occurs, guanosine is turned into 8-oxoguanosine (8-OG) or further oxidized products.
+When reverse transcriptase encounters these products, it makes predictable errors in the resulting cDNA (see [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC5623583/)).
+OINC-seq employs spatially restricted singlet oxygen radicals to oxidize RNAs at specific subcellular locations.
+The level of RNA oxidation detected for each RNA species is therefore a readout of the amount of that RNA species at that subcellular location.

 To detect and quantify these conversions, we have created software called **PIGPEN** (Pipeline for Identification of Guanosine Positions Erroneously Notated).